jbutterwick/prairie/README.md

 ## Image embedding shortcode

-Included with Papaya is a shortcode for embedding images into your posts:
+Included with prairie is a shortcode for embedding images into your posts:

 ```
 img(path, alt, caption, class, extended_width_pct, quality)